What is a Commercial Interior Designer?

-You want to ensure your interior reflects your profession and overall brand.
-If you’re running a health care company than you want to look into a design process that is targeted for health care interior design.
+You want to ensure your interior space reflects your profession and overall brand.
+If you're running a health care company than you want to look into a design process that is targeted for health care interior design.
 A healthcare design may include soothing colors on a neutral color palette and executive furniture.
-Now, if your brand creates educational toys for children, then a bolder palette, decor in geometric patterns and kid-like furnishing can help your team feel creative.
+Now, if your brand creates educational toys for children, then a bolder palette, decor in geometric patterns, and kid-like furnishing can help your team feel creative.
 If your brand specializes in eco-friendly products, you may want an office that offers more sustainability.

 When designing an office, you want to ensure there are enough square feet for everyone to work and move around comfortably.
-You need to measure your space, furniture, and decor to ensure you’re investing in the right pieces - but you can always do this yourself using floor plan apps on your cellphone.
-If your team feels crowded, they may become frustrated and unmotivated, and you’ll need to re-create a commercial design with more square feet.
-One idea for creating enough square feet is to plan a renovation of an old gym, retail store or department store building.
-Once you have permission to obtain and renovate the building, you can look into local architects and builders to make this happen
+A good interior designer will measure your entire space, furniture, and decor to ensure you're investing in the right pieces - but you can always do this yourself using floor plan apps on your cellphone.
+If your team feels crowded, they may become frustrated and unmotivated, and you'll need to re-create a commercial design with more square feet.
+One idea for creating enough square feet is to plan a renovation of an old gym, retail store, or department store building.
+Once you have permission to obtain and renovate the building, you can look into local architects and builders to make this happen.

-There’s more to be mindful of your team than creating more square feet, even though that’s an important step.
-A good interior designer will often ask to interview other people in your team, but it's also important to discuss the interior design with your team to see what they’d prefer in an office.
+There's more to be mindful of your team than creating more square feet, even though that's an important step.
+A good interior designer will often ask to interview other people in your team, but it's also important to discuss the interior design with your team to see what they'd prefer in an office and communicate that back.
 You may find half your team would prefer to hold lengthy discussions, while the other half would prefer to work in a quiet space.
 Your entire team may be excited at the thought of an elevator in their workspace.

-Regardless of the layout, you choose for your office, it’s important to encourage your team to collaborate.
+Regardless of the layout, you choose for your office, it's important to encourage your team to collaborate within the interior design.
 One way to do that is with open interior design, such as setting up your commercial interiors in a way that allows everyone to work together.
-If you’re choosing a more closed concept, be sure to provide plenty of seating in the lounge and meeting rooms.
+If you're choosing a more closed concept, be sure to provide plenty of seating in the lounge and meeting rooms.
 Ultimately we believe you should have a defined signature style in mind that the interior design keeps focusing on.

 Remember, you're going to be spending a lot of time in your different work environments, so you want to choose your furniture wisely.
 It's okay to select pieces that are stylish and ideal for your budget, such as rugs in geometric patterns.
 You may even decide to look into furniture that offers sustainability to create an eco-friendly business.
 Regardless, you also want to ensure these pieces are comfortable in all spaces, from your workstation to the lounge.

-Just like in your own home office It's not easy to work comfortably when you’re constantly stretching, bending or climbing for your essentials.
-Whether you’re using paper documents or office supplies, you need an interior design that keeps your essentials within reach.
-It’s best to invest in shelving units that work for your office.
+Just like in your own home office It's not easy to work comfortably when you're constantly stretching, bending, or climbing for your essentials.
+Whether you're using paper documents or office supplies, you need an interior design that keeps your essentials within reach.
+It's best to invest in shelving units that work for your office.

 Of course, you also need to consider the light and ventilation of your commercial interior design.
 A brighter office feels more open and airy, and the natural light can make a big impact on your mood.
 You also want to ensure the vents are not blocked, and that the curtains and windows can be opened for light and airflow.

 Your office is your second home on long workdays, so it should be as cozy as your residential design which is why getting a good interior designer is critical to realizing the vision you have.
-Greenery, warm decor and plush seating all create the home-inspired interior your team desires on a long workday and create that signature style.
+Greenery, warm decor, and plush seating all create the home-inspired interior your team desires on a long workday and create that signature style.
 You can also provide several workspace options to enhance comfort and function.

 Whether you're creating a nature-inspired, department store or healthcare design, your reception area is the first thing your guests are going to see when visiting your office, so you want to make a good impression on them.
 A reception area with comfortable seating, coffee tables, and relaxing aesthetics gives a sneak peek at your professional interior design.

-When you’re finally ready to choose commercial interior designer that works for your team, guests and yourself, just remember to think about these 10 tips.
+When you're finally ready to choose a commercial interior designer that works for your team, guests, and yourself, just remember to think about these 10 tips.